-Anyone saying otherwise is just click-baiting you
+Anyone saying otherwise is just click-baiting you :)

-A better question on the other hand would be:
+A better question, on the other hand, would be:

 Here is a couple of them:

-Attention to details is vital.
+Attention to detail is vital.

-That kind of focus and attention doesn’t usually come like Fiverr cheap
+That kind of focus and attention doesn’t usually come like Fiverr cheap :)

 The more pages you have, the more demanding the task will be to make sure to keep at least the ranking intact.

-Depends on your current state and how the competition is ranking.
+It depends on your current state and how the competition is ranking.

 I would say there will be an improvement if everything is done correctly.
 As I said, WordPress has the tools to help with SEO.
 But using them correctly is up to the service provider’s capabilities.